QuantEcon/lecture-python-intro/lectures/cagan_ree.md

 # A Monetarist Theory of  Price Levels

-## Introduction
+## Overview

 We'll use linear algebra first to explain and then do  some experiments with  a "monetarist theory of  price levels".

-Sometimes this theory is also called a "fiscal theory of  price levels".

-Such a theory of  price levels was described by Thomas Sargent and Neil Wallace in chapter 5 of {cite}`sargent2013rational`, which reprints a  1981 Federal Reserve Bank of Minneapolis article entitled "Unpleasant Monetarist Arithmetic".

-Sometimes people call it a "monetary" or "monetarist" theory of  price levels because fiscal effects on  price levels occur through the effects of government fiscal policy decisions on the path of the money supply.
+Economist  call it a "monetary" or "monetarist" theory of  price levels because  effects on  price levels occur via a central banks's  decisions to print  money supply.

   * a goverment's fiscal policies determine whether it **expenditures** exceed its **tax collections**
-  * if its expenditures exceeds it tax collections, it can cover the difference by **printing money**
+  * if its expenditures exceeds it tax collections, the government can instruct the central bank to  cover the difference by **printing money**
   * that leads to effects on the price level as price level path adjusts to equate the supply of money to the demand for money

+Such a theory of  price levels was described by Thomas Sargent and Neil Wallace in chapter 5 of {cite}`sargent2013rational`, which reprints a  1981 Federal Reserve Bank of Minneapolis article entitled "Unpleasant Monetarist Arithmetic".

+Sometimes this theory is also called a "fiscal theory of  price levels" to emphasize the importance of fisal deficits in shaping changes in the money supply.

-The theory has been extended, criticized, and applied by John Cochrane in {cite}`cochrane2023fiscal`.
+The theory has been extended, criticized, and applied by John Cochrane  {cite}`cochrane2023fiscal`.

 In another lecture {doc}`price level histories <inflation_history>`,  we described some  European hyperinflations that occurred in the wake of World War I.